 Since 2008, Juniper Hill Farm has relied on the CSA model.
 This is an incredible model that allows us to connect directly with consumers allowing them to buy local, seasonal food directly.
 We offer several share options depending on location.
 Whether it be on-farm pickup, worksite pickup, or farmer’s market pickup, you have all decided to share in the joy of the season.

 In the CSA model we ask for some money up front to get going as all of our expenses occur months before we can deliver your first basket.
 The potting soil, greenhouse heat, seeds, labor, and tools to make the season a success need to be purchased in December and January.
-We like to compare much like the interest in your bank account.
+We like to compare it to the interest in your bank account.
 You have given us a loan and in return your interest rate is farm fresh vegetables that are delivered often at a better price than you can find elsewhere.
 CSA members join with their farmer in both the risks of farming (crop failure, poor weather, bad traffic) and its benefits (a bountiful harvest season, cooking recommendations, direct relationship with the farmer, and the ability to come visit the farm).
 I understand that my share will vary from week to week, in both quantity and variety.
 We do our best to know what is in the field and get it to your plate.

 Throughout the past years we have had our fair share of disasters, from tomato blight to hurricane Irene.
 These were challenging situations for us as farmers and for our membership.
 We do everything we can to put food on your table and hope to be in your household for years to come, but as Irene showed us we can’t plan for all of it.
 With that said this will be the best growing season yet, and we look forward to seeing you there!
 All sales final.